jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (1) If the regional council grants a concurrent application and issues a coastal permit, the commencement of the coastal permit under section 116A is subject to the Minister of Conservation approving the plan change.
 (2) If the Minister of Conservation declines to approve the plan change, the regional council must cancel the coastal permit.

+### Subpart 5 — Duration and review of section 384A coastal permits

+### 165ZZB Interpretation
+In this subpart, unless the context otherwise requires,—
+  - **holder** means a port company that holds a section 384A coastal permit
+  - **port company** and have the same meanings as in section 2(1) of the Port Companies Act 1988
+  - **section 384A coastal permit** and means a coastal permit that— (a) authorises a port company to occupy an area specified in the permit to manage and operate the port related commercial undertakings acquired under the Port Companies Act 1988; and
+    (b) was approved before the commencement of this subpart by the Minister of Transport under section 384A as a coastal permit; and
+    (c) is in force and has not been surrendered.

+**Duration of section 384A coastal permits extended**

+### 165ZZC Extension of expiry date of section 384A coastal permit
+(1) The expiry date of each section 384A coastal permit is extended to 30 September 2046.
+(2) The conditions (if any) applying to a section 384A coastal permit that is extended under this section continue to apply, unless the conditions are modified as a result of a review of the permit undertaken by a consent authority under this subpart.

+**Review of section 384A coastal permits**

+### 165ZZD Requirement to undertake review
+(1) Each consent authority in whose area of jurisdiction a port company holds a section 384A coastal permit must undertake a review of the permit in accordance with this subpart (see section 165ZZF).
+(2) This section is in addition to—
+  (a) sections 127 to 129, which provide for—
+    (i) a consent authority to review the conditions of a coastal permit; and (ii) the holder of a coastal permit to apply to the relevant consent authority to change or cancel any condition of a coastal permit; and
+  (b) section 133, which preserves the power of the Environment Court under Part 12 to change or cancel a coastal permit by an enforcement order.

+### 165ZZE Purpose and scope of review
+(1) The purpose of a consent authority’s review of a section 384A coastal permit is to identify— (a) any adverse environmental effects of the occupation of the coastal marine area authorised by the permit; and (b) whether conditions need to be imposed or amended to avoid, remedy, or mitigate those effects.
+(2) A consent authority may identify and provide, as the consent authority considers necessary for the purpose of the review, for—
+  (a) new conditions to be included in a section 384A coastal permit; and (b) existing conditions to be modified.
+(3) However, a consent authority—
+  (a) must not, in relation to a section 384A coastal permit, provide for the inclusion of a new condition or modification of an existing condition that—
+    (i) would change the size of the permit area or its location; or (ii) would prevent the holder from occupying the permit area to manage and operate port related commercial undertakings; but
+  (b) may, if the holder agrees, provide for the inclusion of a new condition or modification of an existing condition that—
+    (i) permits activities to be undertaken in any specified part of the permit area; or (ii) prohibits activities from being undertaken in any specified part of the permit area.
+(4) Sections 108 and 108AA apply, subject to this section, to a review of a section 384A coastal permit.

+**Notice and other procedural requirements**

+### 165ZZF Notice and other requirements relevant to review
+(1) Not later than 30 September 2027, each consent authority in whose area of jurisdiction a port company holds a section 384A coastal permit must initiate a review of the permit by serving a limited notice of the review on the parties described in section 165ZZG.
+(2) Each party who is served notice is entitled to make a written submission on the review, including proposing new or modified conditions for the permit (see section 165ZZH).
+(3) A review must be undertaken in a way that—
+  (a) does not prevent a holder from managing and operating port related commercial undertakings; and (b) is efficient and causes as little disruption as possible to the management and operation of those port related commercial undertakings.
+(4) A consent authority must not—
+  (a) give public notice that a review is being initiated (but must give limited notice); or (b) hold a hearing on the submissions received.
+(5) A review required by this subpart must be completed, and a decision issued, not later than 2 years after the date on which the consent authority initiates the review.

+### 165ZZG Parties that must be given limited notice
+The limited notice required by section 165ZZF(1) must be served on— (a) each of the following, to the extent that their area of interest overlaps with, or is within, the area of the relevant section 384A coastal permit:
+    (i) iwi authorities:
+    (ii) post-settlement governance entities:
+    (iii) ngā hapū o Ngāti Porou, as defined in the Ngā Rohe Moana o Ngā Hapū o Ngāti Porou Act 2019:
+    (iv) iwi and hapū that are party to a Mana Whakahono ā Rohe that applies in the whole or a part of the area of the section 384A coastal permit:
+    (v) customary marine title groups (within the meaning of the Marine and Coastal Area (Takutai Moana) Act 2011)— (A) who hold customary marine title under that Act in the whole or a part of an area to which the section 384A coastal permit relates; or
+      (B) who have applied under that Act for customary marine title but whose applications have not yet been determined:
+    (vi) iwi or hapū that are party to a joint management agreement; and (b) the Director-General of Conservation; and
+  (c) the holder.

+### 165ZZH Submissions on review
+If the parties listed in section 165ZZG decide to make a submission, they must lodge their written submissions with the consent authority not later than 20 working days after receiving the notice served under section 165ZZF.

+### 165ZZI Decision on review
+A consent authority’s decisions on its review of a section 384A coastal permit must— (a) take into account all submissions received under section 165ZZH; and (b) be consistent with the purpose of this Act.

+**Rights of appeal**

+### 165ZZJ Appeal rights
+(1) The following persons or groups may appeal to the Environment Court against the whole or a part of a decision made by the consent authority on its review of a section 384A coastal permit:
+  (a) the holder of the section 384A coastal permit; and (b) any person or group notified of the review under section 165ZZF and who made a submission under section 165ZZH.
+(2) Section 121 applies to an appeal made under this section.

+### 165ZZK Final right of appeal
+(1) There is a final right of appeal to the High Court on a question of law against a decision of the Environment Court under section 165ZZJ.
+(2) Sections 299 to 304 apply to any appeal under this section.

 ## Part 8 — Designations and heritage orders

 **Designations**